James Saunders (dancer)

 James Saunders (14 July 1946 in Wilmington, Delaware – 24 August 1996 in Cologne, Germany) was an American dancer, choreographer and movement teacher.

 Personal life

 Born and raised as the son of Mary Lee and Major Saunders in Wilmington, Delaware, Saunders studied painting and sculpture at the Philadelphia College of Art (bachelor's degree).
 In 1968, at the age of 22, Saunders took his first dance class. and studied thereafter ballet with the Pennsylvania Ballet Company under the teachers Benjamin Harkavy, Edward Caton and Manuel Héctor Zaraspe.
 He was later a student of Irene Bartos, Rosella Hightower and Anna Price.
 In 1973 Saunders left the United States and settled in Europe.
-Saunders had a fatal accident on August 24, 1996, during an upswing on a stair banister as part of his performance "Basstanz - Bilderwelten" which he performed with the musician Enrique Dias in the Museum Ludwig in Cologne.
+Saunders had a fatal accident on August 24, 1996, during the performance "Basstanz - Bilderwelten" which he performed with the musician Enrique Dias in the Museum Ludwig in Cologne.
 Saunders is buried at Gracelawn Memorial Park cemetery in Wilmington, Delaware.